-The tale humorously and unreliably distorts history: the aliens are greeted by the human "natives" like European explorers; dinosaurs lived alongside humans; aliens ate and domesticated humans; and humans built pyramids, etc., to worship the aliens.
-It also presents the spaceship like Noah's Ark, but to rescue aliens not animals.
+The tale humorously distorts history: the aliens are greeted by the human "natives" like European explorers; dinosaurs lived alongside humans; aliens ate and domesticated humans; and humans built pyramids, etc., to worship the aliens.
+It also rewrites Noah's Ark as a spaceship to rescue aliens, not animals.